jsanti1975on/Cyber-Range-In-Works/layers_1-3_config01.md

 ---

+## Checklist Summary
+1. **Switch 1 (East)**:
+   - VLAN 10 configured.
+   - Trunk on `G0/1` to Switch 2.
+   - Trunk on `F0/8` to RV340.
+   - EtherChannel configured for ESXi Host 1.
+2. **Switch 2 (West)**:
+   - VLAN 10 configured.
+   - Trunk on `G0/1` to Switch 1.
+   - EtherChannel configured for ESXi Host 2.
+3. **Cisco RV340**:
+   - VLAN 10 configured with IP `172.20.10.254/24`.

+---

-This configuration checklist ensures the switches and router are properly set up for VLAN 10 trunking, EtherChannel, and backbone connectivity.
+This checklist ensures the switches and router are properly configured for VLAN 10 trunking, EtherChannel, and backbone connectivity.